KDiazOrdaz/Machine-learning-in-policy-evaluation-new-tools-for-causal-inference/README.md

 # Machine-learning-in-policy-evaluation-new-tools-for-causal-inference
-This is the repository holding the code used to perform the analysis used in the manuscript "Machine learning in policy evaluation: new tools for causal inference" by Noémi Kreif and Karla DiazOrdaz
+This is the repository holding the code for which I was primarily responsible, used to perform the analysis used in the manuscript "Machine learning in policy evaluation: new tools for causal inference" by Noémi Kreif and Karla DiazOrdaz
 (2019, May 23).
 Oxford Research Encyclopedia of Economics and Finance.
 DOI: 10.1093/acrefore/9780190625979.001.0001/acrefore-9780190625979-e-94.

 https://arxiv.org/pdf/1903.00402.pdf